Consumer Spending Cools Despite Robust Sentiment Surveys

 Meanwhile, despite a healthy jobs market and steadily-rising wages, retail sales figures released by the Commerce Department on Friday showed the second-straight month of declines as sales fell 0.2% from February to March, more than the 0.1% dip Wall Street anticipated.
 Excluding the volatile autos component, sales were unchanged from the prior month, though economists expected sales to tick up 0.1%.
 What’s more, Friday’s sales figures were revised down to show a 0.3% decline instead of the originally-reported 0.1% gain – making it the first and largest drop in almost a year.

+While sales at electronics and appliance stores jumped 2.6% from February, sales at car and parts dealers paced down 1.2%, and purchases made at clothing stores dropped 1%.
+The retail industry as a whole has struggled in recent years with declining foot traffic as shoppers opt to make purchases online rather than in a physical store, or choose to spend their time in off-price retailers like TJMaxx and Marshall’s (TJX) where they enjoy the “bargain hunting” atmosphere.
+There’s been a surplus of evidence of the trend so far this year as traditional retailers like Macy’s (M), Sears (SHLD), and JCPenney (JCP) trim their store portfolios and pivot business strategies to focus more on their e-commerce platforms.

-Friday’s data are at odds with recent sentiment reports that show consumer confidence levels remain at elevated levels notched in the wake of the November presidential election.
+Friday’s data, which support the idea that the U.S. economy lost momentum in the first quarter after expanding at an annualized rate of 2.1% in the final three months of 2016, are at odds with recent sentiment reports that show consumer confidence levels remain at elevated levels notched in the wake of the November presidential election.
 On Thursday, the University of Michigan released an update on its consumer sentiment gauge, which rose 10% from the same period last year, and notched a 1.1% gain from March to early April as the current economic conditions index hit its highest level since 2000, nearly reaching an all-time high set in 1999.

 Related Content